1000Rym/CodeSkillUp/cpp/advanced/README.md

 # Advanced C++
 In this page, we are going to add some advanced C++ skills.
 - Obejct Oriented Programming in C++
+- Standard Template Library(STL)
+- Non-STL Datastructures
 - Generic Programming
 - Generic Algorithm
 - Associative Containers
-- Non-STL Datastructures
-- STL Datastructures
 - Exception Handling

 ## Obejct Oriented Programming in C++